-These multiple efforts began yielding results, evident in a series of landmark court cases in the 1940s and 1950s that gradually dismantled de jure segregation in housing, education, jury selection, and public facilities.
-Latino lawyers and civil rights groups, especially LULAC and the American G.I.
-Forum, were instrumental in some of these cases; others were pressed by civil rights groups like the NAACP, with results affecting ethnic Mexicans.652 In Hernandez v.
-Texas (1954), the Supreme Court ruled that ethnic Mexicans had the right to serve on juries, on Fourteenth Amendment grounds.653 The case Perez v.
+results affecting ethnic Mexicans.
+In Hernandez v.
+Texas (1954), the Supreme Court ruled that ethnic Mexicans had the right to serve on juries, on Fourteenth Amendment grounds.
+The case Perez v.
 Sharp (1948) raised complex issues regarding the racial classification of ethnic Mexicans.
 In this Los Angeles case, Andrea Pérez, a Mexican female who identified as white, was prohibited from marrying Sylvester Davis, an African American, under the state's anti-miscegenation laws.
-The California Supreme Court struck down the law, making it the first state to declare a miscegenation law unconstitutional.654 While these decisions broadened civil rights for Latinos, segregation and discrimination persisted in many realms of life.
+The California Supreme Court struck down the law, making it the first state to declare a miscegenation law unconstitutional.
+While these decisions broadened civil rights for Latinos, segregation and discrimination persisted in many realms of life.

 In the 1960s and 1970s, the struggle accelerated, swept forward by the momentum of the national civil rights movement and the continued need to combat discrimination.
-While Mexican American groups shared an emphasis on civil rights, they increasingly diverged on tactics and broader worldviews.675 Some continued the fight for full inclusion and acceptance into the American mainstream, at times working within interracial coalitions.
+While Mexican American groups shared an emphasis on civil rights, they increasingly diverged on tactics and broader worldviews.
+Some continued the fight for full inclusion and acceptance into the American mainstream, at times working within interracial coalitions.
 Others embraced a more radical, separatist approach that emphasized the cultural integrity of Latinos and rejected outright assimilation.
 Post-1960 activism also saw new infusions of energy by Latino youth, while still drawing on the experience and resources of older activists.
-These years witnessed the formation of the first national Latino civil rights organizations.656
+These years witnessed the formation of the first national Latino civil rights organizations.

-A broad array of social and political movements proliferated as Latinos mobilized "to change American politics, U.S. cities, educational institutions, workplaces and job sites, and more."657 Several key national groups formed.
-The National Council of La Raza (NCLR) was founded in 1968 in Arizona, by Herman Gallegos, Julian Samora, and Ernesto Galarza.658 Gallegos, an activist from San Francisco, served as the organization's first executive director.
+A broad array of social and political movements proliferated as Latinos mobilized "to change American politics, U.S. cities, educational institutions, workplaces and job sites, and more."
+Several key national groups formed.
+The National Council of La Raza (NCLR) was founded in 1968 in Arizona, by Herman Gallegos, Julian Samora, and Ernesto Galarza.
+Geometric Gallegos, an activist from San Francisco, served as the organization's first executive director.
 NCLR was a national alliance of community-based organizations with the twin goals of supporting those groups and articulating a national Latino agenda.
-Seven organizations-including The East Los Angeles Community Union-were the first affiliates of NCLR.659 It became one of the most visible lobbying groups in Washington D.C., targeting the executive and legislative branches.660 Also significant was the Mexican American Legal Defense Fund (MALDEF), founded in 1968 in San Antonio with the support of LULAC, the NAACP, and the Ford Foundation.
-This legal advocacy group focused on equity in employment, education, political access, and immigration.
-Over the years, it was headquartered in San Francisco and Los Angeles.
-In the 1970s, Vilma Martínez headed the organization in San Francisco.
-Both the NCLR and MALDEF also embraced a pan-Latino approach in later years.661 In the 1960s and 1970s, other groups developed to press for Latino rights in a variety of contexts, such as the National Hispanic Chamber of Commerce representing business interests, and the United Farm Workers, formed by César Chávez, Dolores Huerta, and others with roots in the CSO.
-In the 1960s, the UFW focused the national spotlight on the plight of Mexican farmworkers in California, which dramatically raised the profile of the Latino struggle for justice.662
+Seven organizations - including The East Los Angeles Community Union - were the first affiliates of NCLR.
+Seven one of the most visible lobbying groups in Washington D.C., targeting the executive and legislative branches.
+Seven San Antonio with the support of LULAC, the NAACP, and the Ford